milinddhamu/TinyTrims/README.md

-# URL Shortener Project 🚀
+# TinyTrims🚀

-Welcome to **LinkSwift**, an advanced URL shortener project built with Next.js, MongoDB, NextAuth, and Shadcn UI. 🌐 This project allows you to swiftly and securely shorten URLs, providing a sleek and intuitive user interface.
+Welcome to **TinyTrims**, an advanced URL shortener project built with Next.js, MongoDB, NextAuth, and Shadcn UI. 🌐 This project allows you to swiftly and securely shorten URLs, providing a sleek and intuitive user interface.

 ## Getting Started 🚀